lcscostadev/codewars-katas-leet-code-and-DSA/DataStructures-Algorithms/Warm-up-exercises/README.md

 Write a function to calculate the factorial of a given number.
 [DONE!]
 Write a function to calculate the sum of all numbers in an array.
 [DONE!]
 Write a function to reverse a string.
 [DONE!]
 Write a function to remove all whitespace from a string.
+[DONE!]
 Write a function to find the maximum number in an array.
+[DONE!]
 Write a function to count the number of vowels in a string.
 Write a function to check if a given string is a palindrome.
 Write a function to find the longest word in a string.